ROZALIYA0206/whitepaper/technical.md

 # Blockchain Mission

-The Rublix Blockchain will source financial data from multiple data feeds and post validated information on-chain.
-In order to develop an efficient and high quality blockchain for worldwide use, the Rublix Blockchain will need the ability and flexibility to meet the following criteria:
+In order to develop an efficient and high quality blockchain for worldwide use, the Rublix Blockchain will need the ability and flexibility to address the following criteria:

 #### Purpose & Functionality

-The Rublix Blockchain is being built to make use of trusted and immutable financial data posted on-chain.
-Due to the complex nature of the blockchain and to encourage widespread adoption, users must be welcomed with an interface that is easy to navigate, understand and use.
+The Rublix Blockchain will source financial data from multiple data feeds and post the authenticated information on-chain.
+This can be used to build decentralized applications that require trusted market data.
+Due to the complex nature of the blockchain and to encourage widespread adoption, Rublix users must be welcomed with an interface that is easy to navigate, understand and use.
 The Rublix blockchain will be built on Python with a focus on ease of DApp development.

 #### Quality of Information

-In order to ensure the highest quality of information, the appropriate incentives and consensus mechanisms must be established.
+In order to ensure the highest quality of information, the appropriate incentive models and consensus mechanisms must be established.
 Rublix is implementing a novel verification process combined with the most advanced architectures on the market to ensure utmost integrity for data validation and access.

 #### Scalability